 Do you Need Music Amplifier For Studio Monitors?

 In the case of active studio monitors, you do not need amplifiers as they already are present in them.
+They have amplifiers incorporated in their cabinet.
+Studio monitors are devices designed for accuracy in the studio.

 Studio monitors naturally produce top-quality sounds, and this happens without the shield of defects.